anderfjord/wopr/README.md

 Code coverage is generated using [Istanbul](https://www.npmjs.com/package/istanbul) in conjunction with [Mocha](https://mochajs.org/)

 ## Acknowledgements
-This project was inspired by the Connect Four WebRTC app developed by Mahmud Ridwan.
+This project was inspired by the Connect Four over WebRTC app developed by Mahmud Ridwan.

 https://github.com/hjr265/arteegee